ionicstraw/all-i-can-give-u-is-sep-oct-nov-dec-jan-if-i-dont-get-in-then-WhatCouldPossiblyHappen-IDunnoAnymore/README.md

 u know its one thing to read what im saying or to hear it via a voicenote but seeing me say it in person or even a video, i know im a force to be reckoned with

+i took some pictures today, was a little busy

 ------------------
 # Oct
 ------------------